Janet Jackson's Rhythm Nation 1814: Rhythm Nation World Tour 1990

-Jackson's Rhythm Nation World Tour 1990 set a record for the fastest sell-out of Japan's Tokyo Dome.
+Jackson's Rhythm Nation World Tour 1990 set a record for the fastest sellout of Japan's Tokyo Dome.

 The Rhythm Nation World Tour 1990 was Jackson's debut concert tour.
 Described as "an elaborately choreographed spectacle", it aimed to recreate the award-winning, innovative music videos of Rhythm Nation 1814 and those of its predecessor, Control.
 Anthony Thomas served as the tour's main choreographer, while Chuckii Booker became its musical director and opening act.
-She was assisted by a team of eleven musicians, five back-up singers, and six dancers.
+She was assisted by a team of eleven musicians, five backup singers, and six dancers.
 Jackson's total production and staging reportedly cost $2 million.
-In addition to Jackson's choreography, the tour was reported to portray "dazzling lighting effects and pyrotechnics", as well as illusionary magic, in which Jackson was transformed into a leopard on stage.
+In addition to Jackson's choreography, the tour was reported to portray "dazzling lighting effects and pyrotechnics", as well as stage illusions, in which Jackson was transformed into a leopard on stage.

-Writing for Time magazine, Jay Cocks observed the show to integrate "sleek high tech and smooth dance rhythm into an evening of snazzy soul with a social conscience."
+Writing for Time magazine, Jay Cocks observed the show to integrate "sleek high-tech and smooth dance rhythms into an evening of snazzy soul with a social conscience."
 Chris Willman of the Los Angeles Times remarked that Jackson's choreography "represents the pinnacle of what can be done in the popping 'n' locking style—a rapid-fire mixture of rigidly jerky and gracefully fluid movements."
 Several critics noted Jackson lip synced portions of the show, in a similar fashion to her contemporaries.
-Jon Pareles commented, "most lip-synched shows are done by video-era pop performers whose audiences are young and television trained.
+Jon Pareles commented, "most lip-synced shows are done by video-era pop performers whose audiences are young and television trained.
 They fill arenas to enjoy a spectacle like what they saw on television—the dancing ... the stage effects and incidentally the songs."
-Michael MacCambridge considered it a "moot point" stating, "Jackson was frequently singing along with her own pre-recorded vocals, to achieve a sound closer to radio versions of singles."
+Michael MacCambridge considered it a "moot point" stating, "Jackson was frequently singing along with her own prerecorded vocals, to achieve a sound closer to radio versions of singles."